Dreams Academy

-Dreams Academy (Düşler Akademisi) is a Turkish alternative academy of arts, offering cultural and artistic education and recreation free of charge for disabled and socially disadvantaged people.
-In particular for those with a disability or a chronic disease.
-It’s located in Istanbul.
+Dreams Academy (Düşler Akademisi) is a Turkish alternative academy of arts, offering cultural and artistic education and recreation free of charge for disabled and socially disadvantaged people- in particular for those with a disability or a chronic disease.
+It is located in Istanbul.

 Since 2008, Dreams Academy has been helping people with disabilities to get involved in social life.
 Dreams academy is offering many workshops in various fields like: dance, drama, sport, art, foreign languages, sign language and scuba diving.

 The Dreams Academy project is realized with the support of Vodafone Turkey, Alternative Life Association (AYDER), United Nations Development Programme (UNDP) and Turkish Ministry of Development.

 Dreams Academy Kaş

 In April 2014 Dreams Academy opened a second centre in Kaş.
 This location functions as a learning centre and alternative camp.
 During the season groups of socially excluded individuals are given the chance to a real summer-camp experience.
 They are given the opportunity to participate in activities such as: scuba diving, horse riding, sightseeing as well as several art and sport workshops.